 Get updates about company news.

 Our quality control lab is one of the few ASTM- and AASHTO-certified labs in the region.
-Our quality control team works hard to sample and test materials, assist in engineering new products, and meet clients’ stringent requirements.
+Our quality control team continually samples and tests materials, assists in engineering new products, and helps our products meet clients’ stringent requirements.

 Washington Rock’s earth science program gives elementary school students a chance to experience rocks and minerals firsthand.
 In conjunction with Washington State’s Next Generation Science Standards, our presenter visits classrooms and teaches about rock classification.
 Students can feel and examine samples of sedimentary, igneous, and metamorphic rocks while learning about the ways they were formed.